confluence/firehacks/README.md

 ## Possible future work

+* Prefs to turn unrelated hacks on and off
-* Make prefs apply immediately, for easier testing
+* Make some prefs apply immediately, for easier testing
 * Extend mouse gestures only to restricted pages
 * Basic related tab grouping / indentation; would need to integrate with reordering
 * Refactoring into a separate object